enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     When used, the factor of dt / t_dyn is removed from the calculation of the star particle mass above.
 Instead of the local dynamical time, the timescale over which feedback occurs is a constant set by the parameter ``StarMakerMinimumDynamicalTime``.
-This is necessary when running with ``StarMakerMinimumDynamicalTime``.
-This is necessary when running with ``StarMakerMinimumDynamicalTime``.
 This is necessary when running with conduction as the timesteps can be very short, which causes the calculated star particle mass to never exceed reasonable values for ``StarMakerMinimumMass``.
-This prevents cold, star-forming gas from ``StarMakerMinimumMass``.
-This prevents cold, star-forming gas from ``StarMakerMinimumMass``.
 This prevents cold, star-forming gas from actually forming stars, and when combined with conduction, results in too much heat being transferred out of hot gas.
 When running a cosmological simulation with conduction and star formation, one must use this otherwise